openshift/cluster-network-operator/hack/KIND_CNO.md

 ovn-worker2         Ready    <none>   4h28m   v1.18.2   172.18.0.4    <none>        Ubuntu 20.04 LTS   5.4.0-33-generic   containerd://1.3.3-14-g449e9269
 ```

-if everything is ok, and using this examples IP 172.18.0.2 and Port 32591, we should obtain an answer like this:
+if everything is ok, and using this example's IP 172.18.0.2 and Port 32591, we should obtain an answer like this:

 ```sh
 curl http://172.18.0.2:32591